The Lion, the Witch and the Wardrobe: Television

-The story has been adapted three times for television.
+The story has been adapted for television three times.
 The first was a 10-part serial produced by ABC Weekend Television for ITV and broadcast in 1967.
+This version was adapted by Trevor Preston and directed by Helen Standage.

-In 1979, an animated TV movie, directed by Peanuts director Bill Melendez, was broadcast and won the first Emmy Award for Outstanding Animated Program.
+In 1979, an animated TV miniseries, directed by Peanuts director Bill Melendez, was broadcast and won the first Emmy Award for Outstanding Animated Program.

 A third television adaptation was produced in 1988 by the BBC using a combination of live actors, animatronic puppets, and animation.
 The 1988 adaptation was the first of a series of four Narnia adaptations over three seasons.
-The programme was nominated for an Emmy Award and won a BAFTA.
+The programme was nominated for an Emmy Award and was nominated for four BAFTA TV Awards in 1989.
+It did win the award for Best Video Lighting.

 Theatre

 Stage adaptations include a 1984 version staged at London's Westminster Theatre, produced by Vanessa Ford Productions.
 The play, adapted by Glyn Robbins, was directed by Richard Williams and designed by Marty Flood.

-Jules Tasca, Ted Drachman and Thomas Tierney collaborated on a musical adaptation published in 1986.
+Jules Tasca, Ted Drachman, and Thomas Tierney collaborated on a musical adaptation published in 1986.

+A one-act stage adaptation was written by Le Clanché du Rand and published in 1989.
+The play has been produced several times in the United States.

 In 1997, Trumpets Inc., a Filipino Christian theatre and musical production company, produced a musical rendition that Douglas Gresham, Lewis's stepson (and co-producer of the Walden Media film adaptations), has openly declared that he feels is the closest to Lewis's intention.
 It starred among others popular young Filipino singer Sam Concepcion as Edmund Pevensie.

-In 1998, the Royal Shakespeare Company did an adaptation by Adrian Mitchell, for which the acting edition has been published.
+In 1998, the Royal Shakespeare Company performed an adaptation by Adrian Mitchell, for which the acting edition has been published.
+In January 2009, Mitchell's play was performed by Antic Disposition St Stephen's Church in Belsize Park, London.
 The Stratford Festival in Canada mounted a new production of Mitchell's work in June 2016.